henkmollema/henkmollema.github.io/_posts/2016-02-11-web-api-in-mvc-6.md

 }
 ```

+The `[Controller]` attribute indicates that the type or any derived type is considered as a controller by the default controller discovery mechanism.
 The `[ActionContext]` attribute specifies that the property should be set with the current `ActionContext` when MVC creates the controller.
 The `ActionContext` provides information about the current request.
 Full source [here](https://github.com/henkmollema/henkmollema.github.io/tree/master/samples/WebApi/ApiController.cs).

-> Note: in RC2, there is going to be a [`ControllerBase`](https://github.com/aspnet/Mvc/tree/6.0.0-rc1/src/Microsoft.AspNetCore.Mvc.Core/ControllerBase.cs) class in the MVC Core package which is not tied to views.
-This also might suite your needs.
-However, it is still a lot bigger than ours.
+> ASP.NET Core MVC also offers a [`ControllerBase`](https://github.com/aspnet/Mvc/blob/1.0.0/src/Microsoft.AspNetCore.Mvc.Core/ControllerBase.cs) class which provides a controller base class just without views support.
+It's still much larger than ours though.
+Use it if you find it convenient.

 ## Conclusion
 We can now build a minimal Web API using the MVC 6 framework.
 The new modular package structure allows us to just pull in the packages we need and create a lean and simple application.